sourcegraph/handbook/content/product-engineering/product/product_management/index.md

 - [Tracking user & stakeholder feedback](user_stakeholder_feedback.md) - sources of feedback and how we keep track of that feedback.
 - [Responding to user feedback](responding_to_user_feedback.md) - how we respond to user feedback for the feedback channels the product team owns.
 - [Feature rollout](rollout_process.md) - how we test, rollout and launch new features.
+- [Launching new products](launching_new_products.md) - how we develop and launch entirely new products.
 - [Learning](product_learning.md) - how we learn from what we shipped.
 - [Feature deprecation](deprecation_process.md) - how we deprecate features when necessary.